 Inside, I felt empty.
 So I tried to fill myself up with food.
 A nice warm creamy chicken pot pie after a long, draining day at work.

-I thought it was my stomach that needed food, but instead it was my soul that needed nourishment.
+I thought it was my stomach that needed food, but instead, it was my soul that needed nourishment.

 The Cycle of Addictive Emotional Eating

 It had become my norm.
 I thought everyone felt that way.
-And I thought I was resigned to feeling that way forever unless I summoned all the willpower, discipline and motivation I had to work out every day and stop eating poorly.
+And I thought I was resigned to feeling that way forever unless I summoned all the willpower, discipline and motivation I had to work out every day and stop eating emotionally.
 I knew I had to try even harder and push myself more.

 But that took too much time, energy and mental strength, none of which I had.

 And that made me feel bad about myself.